zino-rs/zino/crates/zino/README.md

 - 🎨 Minimal design, composable architecture and high-level abstractions.
 - 🌐 Adopt an API-first approch to development with open standards.
 - ⚡ Embrace practical conventions to get the best performance.
-- 💎 Highly optimized ORM for MySQL, PostgreSQL and SQLite based on [`sqlx`].
+- 💎 Expressive ORM for MySQL, PostgreSQL and SQLite based on [`sqlx`].
 - ✨ Innovations on query population, field translation and model hooks.
 - 📅 Lightweight scheduler for sync and async cron jobs.
-- 💠 Unified access to storage services, data sources and chatbots.
+- 💠 Unified access to storage services, data sources and LLMs.
 - 📊 Built-in support for [`tracing`], [`metrics`] and logging.
 - 💖 Full integrations with [`actix-web`], [`axum`], [`dioxus`] and more.